Helps Keep Kids & Disabled Adults Safely Buckled Up!!

-The Buckle Boss® Belt Guard is an automobile seatbelt safety accessory/device designed to guard the vehicle seat belt release button from the fingers of special needs children or adults with cognitive disabilities such as ADD, Angelman Syndrome, Alzheimers, Autism, etc.
+The Buckle Boss® Seat Belt Guard Helps keep kids safely buckled up!
+It is an automobile seat belt safety accessory/device designed to guard the vehicle seat belt release button from the fingers of special needs children or adults with cognitive disabilities such as ADD, Angelman Syndrome, Alzheimers, Autism, etc.

-The Buckle Boss® Belt Guard is proudly manufactured in the U.S.A.
+The Buckle Boss® Seat Belt Guard is proudly manufactured in the U.S.A.

 Labeled and packaged by special needs students in Lexington, Massachusetts!

-- Position the Buckle Boss® Belt Guard over the red seatbelt button.
+- Position the Buckle Boss® Seat Belt Guard over the red seat belt button.

 - To release, push any key or slim object into either of the two free slots.